hannesxc/rest-up/README.md

 Rest-Up is an online web application where people can find nightclubs, bars, restaurants and so on, in their vicinity / city.
 This only works in the United Kingdom, so only UK cities / towns are accepted.
 Results are limited to 300 in order to stay under the API quota.

+P.S.
+Inaccurate results, if any, aren't my fault.
+I'm just displaying what the API fetches.

 This project was bootstrapped with create-react-app, and uses wyre API to fetch restaurants, google maps API to show their co-ords on the map, and material-ui for the general templates/layouts/icons.

 ## Running it on your machine